pengr7/MovieHunter/README.md

 - (456): fine tune the view
 - 0: reset the view

-### Undo and restore
+### Shuffle, undo and restore
+- P or p: perform a random movement
+- Hold down P or p: shuffle
 - Q or q: undo
-- Hold down Q or q: Keep undoing till it restores
+- Hold down Q or q: keep undoing till it restores